pzwiernik/math-brushup/README.md

 ***

 ### Announcements:
+- Sep 8: For those of you who have no experience with matrix algebra.
+Please make sure that you revise the corresponding chapter in WS (or any equivalent material).
 - Sep 7: For Monday, take a look at the following exercises in [WS]: 4.17 (Taylor series), 5.1, 5.2, 5.3 (integrals), 6.2, 6.3 and 6.4 (vectors).
 - Sep 6: Please see examples of exam questions [here](./materials/Exam_questions.pdf).
 - Sep 4: For Friday, take a look at the following exercises in [WS]: 2.7 (series), 3.6 (functions of one variable), 4.6 (differentiation), 4.14 (local optima), 4.15 (L’Hôpital).